Fallen Leaves

 At its heart is mitti attar, a precious essence produced exclusively in Kannauj, India.
 Known as the "smell of rain," mitti attar is a co-distillation of sandalwood and the unique earth of the region.
 The production of Indian attars is an ancient art, with a lineage spanning thousands of years, possibly as far back as 3300 BC.

-Fallen Leaves contains all the elements of tradition, but with wild twist on the concept: by replacing sandalwood for a torrent of luxurious mitti attar, while florals are substituted with an overdose of sumptuous violet leaf.
-The result is uncannily familiar, tranquil, & beautiful—an embrace of the damp weather of fall.
+Fallen Leaves contains all the elements of tradition, but with a twist: sandalwood is substituted with a torrent of luxurious mitti attar, while florals are replaced with an overdose of crisp, green, & sumptuous violet leaf.
+The result is uncannily familiar & tranquil—the solitude of a damp fall afternoon.

 An October walk!
 This smells like a damp, alive, a bit muddy with dried leaves all blended perfectly and dries down to wet earth!